Rhythm Fix, Fremantle

 Although community events sometimes require workshop style interaction, (see home page) we usually prefer to offer the drum circle.

-Drum Circles build community
+Drum Circles Build Community

 In the Drum Circle, there is no audience.
 Everyone is part of the ‘performance’ and no one feels “am I good enough?”.

-The learning of culturally-specific rhythms is an invaluable tool for the drum enthusiast but the Community Drum Circle is not a drum class.
-It is the use of a rhythm-based event as a tool for unity.
 A community drum circle is a fun, family friendly event, where people empower each other in the act of celebrating community and life through rhythm and music.
-People of all levels of musical expertise come together and share their rhythmical spirit with what ever drums and percussion they bring to the event.
+People of all levels of musical expertise come together and share their rhythmical spirit with what ever drums and percussion provided or what they bring to the event.
 They don't have to be a drummer to participate.
 Everyone has something to offer the circle, and everyone is welcome.

 The community drum circle is not a professional ensemble or a workshop where students sit in theatre-style seats facing a stage and watch a high-profile player demonstrate and teach one tradition of drumming on one specific instrument, but rather a group of strangers now friends having a rhythm party.
-It is not a culturally specific (i.e. African or Cuban) drum class but a playshop of 'in the moment' music making.
+It is not a culturally specific (i.e. African or Latin) drum class but a playshop of 'in the moment' music making.

 "I thought you guys did an exellent job and that the drumming circle was amazing, thanks again"